itsolver/msp-marketing-site/src/_skus/systems-health-check.md

 payment_link: 'https://book.stripe.com/dR617a4TtaUJ8zC28b'
 title: 'Maximise Your Business Potential with a Systems Health Check'
 heading: 'Expert IT Systems Review for Professional Recommendations'
-subtitle: "Leverage Technology to Grow Your Business with a Systems Health Check."
-description: "Maximize your business potential with a Systems Health Check.
-Our experts review your IT systems and provide professional recommendations on improvements.
-Improve your business configuration and leverage technology to grow your business with a Systems Health Check."
+description: "Our team of experts will review all of your IT systems, providing professional recommendations on improvements.
+We’ll help you choose the best platform for your industry and business, whether it’s Google or Microsoft.
+We’ll look at all the hardware and software, and provide solutions for all situations."
 category: "On-Demand Support"
 category_description: "Technical support at on-demand rates."
 features: